yeojz/redux-intl-connect/README.md

 Redux connect agnostic bindings for i18n with formatMessage-like API.

 ## Why
-FormatJS and it's corresponding bindings for React, Ember, Angular is great.
+FormatJS and it's corresponding bindings for React, Ember, Angular with Redux is great.

-However, 2 use cases led to this project:
+However, 2 use cases in other projects led to this repository:
- 1. Location with slow internet speed and old browsers, meant the need for polyfills due to the absence of ECMAScript Internationalization API in older browsers.
+ 1. Location with slow internet speed and older browsers, meant the need for polyfills due to the absence of ECMAScript Internationalization API.
 This also means a relatively large dependency download which is not ideal.
- 1. The only method you use might be formatMessage or a very small subset.
+ 1. The main function in use was `formatMessage`.

 ## About
-This library is not meant to be a 100% feature parity with the FormatJS bindings.
+This library is not meant to be a 100% feature parity with the FormatJS and Redux bindings.
 It aims to provide only basic functionality for use with your own custom message strings.

-Extending to other translation methods will be considered provided it fulfills point 1 on the above use case.

 Current it only supports `formatMessage` and provides a similar API influenced by the original library bindings.
+Extending to other translation methods will be considered provided it fulfills point 1 above.

 ## Installation
 Install the library: